hbakkum/hbakkum.github.io/_posts/2019-01-19-costs-associated-with-a-microservices-architecture.md

 In addition to this, we can also choose to run a different number of instances of each service (as seen in the diagram, services A and B have one instance each, while service C has two instances).

-With these differences in mind, we can see that a microservices architecture can yield the following advantages over a monolith:
+With these differences in mind, it can be argued that a microservices architecture may yield the following advantages over a monolith:

 * Smaller services are easier for developers to understand and faster to build/test/deploy, so feedback loops in the development process are tightened